eeshafarrukh/UIassignment/README.md

-**Test Project 11**
+## Test Project 11

+**Description:**
-*Description*: This project contains HTML and CSS files, serving as a basic web development template.
+This project contains HTML and CSS files, serving as a basic web development template.

+**Getting Started:**
-*Getting Started*: Clone the repository using the command: `git clone https://github.com/eeshafarrukh/UIassignment.git`
+Clone the repository using the command: `git clone https://github.com/eeshafarrukh/UIassignment.git`

+**Usage:**
-*Usage*: Open `index.html` in a web browser to view the webpage and edit the design using `style.css`.
+1. Open `index.html` in a web browser to view the webpage.

-*Contributing*: Fork the repository, make your changes, and submit a pull request to contribute.
+2. Edit the design using `style.css`.

+**Contributing:**
+To contribute, follow these steps:
+- Fork the repository.
+- Make your changes.
+- Submit a pull request.

+**License:**
-*License*: This project is open source and available under the MIT License.
+This project is open source and available under the MIT License.